ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter36.md

 Then, the three of them were warmly invited to stay for dinner and were served some delicious local dishes, namely ground pot chicken, spicy steamed beef, fried diced pork in bean sauce, potato dumplings, crispy stuffed lotus root, and fried eggs with toon leaves.

-Although Lán WàngJī had been cooking for him, and, each time, making his favourite dishes, Wèi WúXiàn wasn’t a picky eater when he was away, and was satisfied eating deep fried dishes.
+Although it was usually Lán WàngJī who cooked for Wèi WúXiàn and made his favourite dishes, Wèi WúXiàn wasn’t a picky eater when he was away from home.
+He was satisfied eating deep-fried dishes.

 As for Lán SīZhuī and Lán JǐngYí, who usually ate Yúnshēn Bùzhīchù’s bland and unseasoned dishes, they were always happy when they could eat something else for a change.